ackerleytng/apicentre/README.md

 # apicentre

-`apicentre` is a place to host api documentation for different apis.
+`apicentre` (read: epicentre) is a place to host api documentation for different apis.

 ## Motivation